Having Images Optimized for Size

 Facts and figures

-• The supported image formats for downscaling are PNG and JPEG.
+• The supported image formats for downscaling are PNG, JPEG and WebP.

 • After uploading an image, scaled-down versions of it are automatically generated and delivered based on the screen dimensions of the visitor’s device.